ThalesGSN/thalesgsn/README.md

  This is a short presentation for my github profile, if you want to know more about my professional profile, please take a look at my [LinkedIn](https://www.linkedin.com/in/thalesgsn) or my [profile page](https://thalesnunes.com)(under construction).

 ### 🔭 I’m currently working on ...
- Work projects running mainly at azure using .net core and react.
+ Projects running mainly at AWS using .net core and react.

 ### 🌱 I’m currently learning ...
   Mobile development using flutter and how to collaborate to open source project.